slowjuggler/Decimal/README.md

 bit 31 contains the sign: 0 meaning positive, and 1 meaning negative.
 The project includes arithmetic operations as well as rounding and comparasion operations.
-Due to the fact that 96 bits must be treated as a single bit string (i.e., to implement arithmetic and shifts, it is better to explicity refer to the flag register), some procedures are implemented using inline Assembly (x86_64).
+Due to the fact that 96 bits must be treated as a single bit string (i.e., to implement arithmetic and shifts, it is better to explicity refer to the flag register), some procedures are implemented using GNU Inline Assembly (x86-64).
 For convinience and testing procedures, the program includes a small calculator, with standart arithmetic and comparasion operations (+,-,/,*,%,==,!=,<=,>,<,>=).
 Type conversions can be seen in header file.